 In essence, demand generation increases brand awareness, educates and grows your audience, and builds trust in your business as a provider of solutions in your industry.

 Lead gen is what it sounds like—it generates potential deals in your pipeline.
 Lead generation takes your existing demand and transforms it into an actual connection between shopper and seller.
 The audience knows they have a problem, they determine that your business could provide the solution, and they become interested in talking to you or your sales team about ways in which you can partner together.

-Essentially, lead gen takes the interest you’ve built through your other (demand gen) tactics and nurtures it, converting people from interested observers of your brand into potential and then real customers by showing them how the work you do will meet the needs they have.
+Essentially, lead gen takes the interest you’ve built through your other (demand gen) tactics like paid ads, brand partnerships, SEO, email newsletters and nurtures it, converting people from interested observers of your brand into potential and then real customers by showing them how the work you do will meet the needs they have.

 How are demand gen and lead gen different?

 If that all sounds to you more or less like different parts of the sales funnel, you’re right.
 Demand generation and lead generation tactics fill in your funnel and nurture prospects along through it.
 Demand gen is a top-of-the-funnel activity, as it’s introducing your audience to your business and offerings.
 It builds interest in your brand.
 Lead gen is closer to the bottom of the funnel, as you’re asking someone specifically for their info and moving them towards the sale.
 It takes interest in your brand and converts it into prospects, then customers.

 As you’re thinking about your marketing strategy, it’s important that you’re very clear about what you’re going after with each tactic you employ, whether you’re trying to generate demand or convert that demand into leads and sales, and what the goals and KPIs are for each.

 How do demand generation and lead generation work together?